Delhi Family Courts – Mutual Consent Divorce Across All Six Complexes

 Est. 1993

-Shahdara, Delhi – 110032 East District, North-East District & Shahdara District Karkardooma Court Metro Station (Pink Line) Serves three districts — one of the larger jurisdictional footprints.
-Covers trans-Yamuna areas including Shahdara, Preet Vihar, Anand Vihar, and North-East Delhi localities.
+Shahdara, Delhi – 110032 East District, North-East District & Shahdara District Karkardooma Court (Pink Line) Serves three districts — one of the larger jurisdictional footprints in Delhi.
+Covers trans-Yamuna areas: Shahdara, Preet Vihar, Anand Vihar, and North-East Delhi localities.

 Rohini Family Court